Twins vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 52 hits with 14 doubles, seven home runs, 21 walks and 21 RBI.
-He's also stolen six bases.
+- Freeman has 14 doubles, seven home runs, 22 walks and 22 RBI (54 total hits).
+He's also swiped six bases.

-- Freeman hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .450 with three doubles, two home runs, three walks and seven RBI.
+- Freeman will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is hitting .325 with four doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games